- Perfect starter gift kit to create your own baby hand & feet casts

 - Then mix the powder carefully into the water (not the other way round as this can cause mixing problems)

 - Start mixing the solution instantly preferably with a metal/plastic whisk (though you can use an electric hand mixer on a slow setting, or a flat spatula).
-Try to do this within 30 to 60 seconds
+Try to do this within 30 seconds

 - The mixture will always be slightly lumpy – don’t worry about this as it won’t affect the end result